tytydraco/yessleep/out/Stained_Glass.md

 I felt a sense of incalculable dread.
 Knowing that I would have to be the one to join teams, helping the same entity that visited me for the revealing compliance demand and heavily orchestrated key parts of my life.
 But now this time it’s for my beloved daughter.

+I couldn’t help but think — what else in my life was an organic coincidence… or just cold calculation?

-In a world where I thought everything was crystal clear, I officially lived up to my grandfathers nickname for me.
+In a world where I thought everything was crystal clear, one thing was for certain.
+I officially lived up to my grandfathers orchestrated nickname for me.

 Stained Glass.